ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w6d3 - LEGACY 1 - Deployment m2 (guided version).md

 - choose who will deploy "project2" vs "library project"

-- if you're deploying a codelong we did (ex. the library project), make sure it's a fork, not a clone (cause you'll need to push code)
+- if you're deploying a codealong we did (ex. the library project), make sure it's a fork, not a clone (cause you'll need to push code)
 -->